Antichrist (Akercocke album): Controversy

 With Akercocke's gig in Belfast scheduled for Friday 18 May, BBC Northern Ireland's producers arranged a video link up to take place the Wednesday before.
 Shortly after the show at Rock City, the band's Mendonca and Gray appeared on the debate, but they had a four-second delay on their satellite link and could not hear what people were saying.
 As Terrorizer magazine pointed out, "viewers expecting a decent debate about censorship and religion witnessed Gray and Mendonca heading off criticism from both the audience and furious Christian panellists."
 During the debate, Mendonca said he wanted to challenge the idea that just because Akercocke play satanically motivated music, they are anti-Christian.
 In response, a Christian panellist promised Mendonca that he would pray for him "on the day you wake up in a pool of your own vomit."
 Terrorizer magazine further commented that "what could have been a heated debate between good and evil rapidly descended into farce."

-The band also appeared on Nolan's radio programme, The Stephen Nolan Show, on the early morning of 17 May.
+The band also appeared on Nolan's radio programme, The Nolan Show, on the early morning of 17 May.
 Although a more measured and listenable debate took place, excitement continued to build with threats of Christian protests rumoured on the web.
 In the wake of a controversy, Akercocke's gig in Belfast was in danger of being cancelled.
 The police embargoed the gig demanding to see the band's lyrics before letting them go on stage.
 Despite Christian protests outside the venue and police embargo, the gig proceeded without any trouble.